Chuj people: Religion and beliefs

-Traditional Chuj beliefs, where most natural features—hills, rock outcrops, streams, and caves—have spirits, remain strong.
-The spirits in caves, who are often ancestors of the townspeople, may be approached for aid and advice.
+Traditional Chuj beliefs, where most natural features, like hills, rock outcrops, streams, and caves are believed to be inhabited by the spirits, remain strong.
+The spirits in caves, who are often seen as ancestors of the townspeople, may be approached for aid and advice.
 Death is the transition to "ancestorhood."
 Deathbed instructions are binding obligations, and spirits enforce them with sanctions of illness and misfortune.
 These spirits can be approached for advice and aid at family altars, cave entrances, hilltops, or, in San Mateo, at cross-sites and accesses to the Maya structures underneath the modern city.

 Catholicism is prevalent as well: in San Mateo it is syncretic, combining with traditional beliefs, while in San Sebastián there is a sharp divide between those that hold traditional beliefs and those that follow the activist Catholicism of the Catholic Action group in the town.

 Dress

 The Chuj wear distinctive "trade" garments which vary between each of the towns.
 Men usually wear a wool short-sleeved tunic, lightly embroidered at the neck and arms.
 Women wear a cotton broadcloth overblouse elaborately embroidered in red, yellow, green, and black.